WADE

 SLOW AND STEADY WIN CHILDRESS?

-for the EuroLeague Final Four and watch[ed] Childress and former All-Met player Linas Kleiza lose to Ricky Rubio and Juan Carlos Navarro of Barcelona in the championship game.
-Recently,
+for the EuroLeague Final Four and watch[ed] Childress and former All-Met player Linas Kleiza lose to Ricky Rubio and Juan Carlos Navarro of Barcelona

 Should the Hawks' pursuit of Johnson be successful,